DeadS3c/SQLiSearch/README.md

 This tool search with the google dorks that you provide on google, and then check for a possible sqli on those sites

 To install the requirements:
-  pip3 -r install requirements
+  pip3 -r install requirements.txt

 To start playing around:

-python3 SQLiSearch.py -q "php?id=" : Basic query for search for an injection
+python3 SQLiSearch.py -q "php?id=" : Basic query for search for an injection on php pages

 Another options: